inform-health-informatics/emap-actions/README.md

 ## Examples

-To tag a list of repositories
+To tag a list of repositories.
+Useful if an action in one repository requires delayed actions to happen in other repositories.
 ```yaml
 jobs:
   example-job: